Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Real-World Data

 Figure \ref{fig:autocorr_september} supports this conclusion by showing that the Nordic grid has a very fast decaying ACF in the initial time lags.
 Relevant parameters of the fitting function \eqref{eq:fit} in Table~\ref{tab:auto_september} namely $\alpha_{\text{fast}}$ and $\alpha_{\text{slow}}$ confirm these results by showing higher values compared to the GB and AIPS.
-This result is consistent as, despite all three power systems have significant share of variable wind and solar generation, the AIPS has a lower level of load volatility relative to its size compared to what is the case in GB and the Nordics.
+This result is consistent as, despite all three power systems have significant share of variable wind and solar generation, the AIPS has a lower level of load volatility relative to its size compared to what is the case in GB and the Nordics (e.g., have more embedded generation and heavy industry).
 As a matter of fact, it has been shown in the literature that the rate of change of demand is one of the main causes of frequency events in GB \cite{HOMAN2021116723}.
 Similarly, load fluctuations with a wide frequency range (i.e., approximated to white noise) are one of the main sources of ultra low-frequency oscillations in the Nordic grid \cite{entsoe}.
-These oscillations have a negative impact on frequency quality.

 Figure \ref{fig:autocorr_september} also reveals correlation peaks every 15/30 minutes for GB and the Nordic synchronous areas which indicate periodicity in the data.
 These peaks are due to market-driven imbalances that are more pronounced in self-dispatch systems (Nordic and GB) rather than central-dispatch ones (AIPS).